ibm-cloud-docs/vmware-service/getting-started.md

 * Cloud Director site name and resource group
 * Cloud Director site location (geography and region)
-* Resourc pool name and location
+* Resource pool name and location
+* Optional SAP-certified server profiles
 * Cluster name
 * Attached Network File Storage (NFS) performance tiers and amount of storage in each tier
 * Host profile and quantity
 * Public-only or private-only network settings
 * Add-on services

+After the dedicated Cloud Director site is in **Available** status, you create virtual data centers (VDCs) to deploy on the infrastructure.

-For multitenant instances, the following configurations are used to order a new virtual data center that deploys on an existing {{site.data.keyword.IBM_notm}} owned VMware cluster.
+For multitenant instances, the following configurations are used to order a new VDC that deploys on an existing {{site.data.keyword.IBM_notm}} owned VMware cluster.

-* Virtual data center name and resource group
+* VDC name and resource group
 * Pricing plan for on-demand or reserved resource allocation
 * VMware Cloud Director™ site location (region, Cloud Director instance, data center)
 * Optional fast provisioning of virtual machines that use linked clones